-4. Available Options for SBP
+IV.
+Available options for SBP

-In case, SBP abandons monetary aggregate targeting, the alternative monetary policy regimes available to SBP are: (a) exchange rate targeting; (b) nominal income targeting; (c) interest rate targeting; and (d) inflation targeting.
+In case, SBP abandons monetary aggregate targeting, the alternative monetary policy regimes available to SBP are (1) exchange rate targeting, (2) nominal income targeting, (3) interest rate targeting, and (4) inflation targeting.

 Exchange rate targeting is a popular choice of a number of open emerging economies.
-However, the possibility of favoring exchange rate targeting for Pakistan is thin because; (a) trade-to-GDP ratio is low (about 32% in FY06) (Table 5); and (b) the exchange rate pass-through effect on domestic inflation in Pakistan is quite weak (Hyder and Shah, 2004).
-In fact this regime is advantageous for the countries with a higher trade-to-GDP ratio (Stone and Bhundia, 2004).
-Moreover, the weak exchange rate pass-through itself provides support to an inflation targeting regime (Akbari and Rankaduwa, 2005) instead of opting exchange rate as a nominal anchor.
+However, the possibility of favoring exchange rate targeting for Pakistan is thin because (a) trade-to-GDP ratio is low (about 32% in FY06) (Table 5), and (b) the exchange rate pass-through effect on domestic inflation in Pakistan is quite weak [Hyder and Shah, (2004)].
+In fact this regime is advantageous for the countries with a higher trade-to-GDP ratio [Stone and Bundia, (2004)].7 Moreover, the weak exchange rate pass-through itself provides support to an inflation targeting regime [Akbari and Rankaduwa, (2005)] instead of opting exchange rate as a nominal anchor.